The following Northern Territory and Australian Government agencies have a role in the management and regulation of asbestos.

 Contact: 1800 095 646 or email email@example.com

-NT WorkSafe is responsible for the licensing for asbestos removal work and asbestos assessor work under the Work Health and Safety (National Uniform Legislation) Regulations.
+NT WorkSafe is responsible for the licensing for asbestos removal work and asbestos assessor work under the Work Health and Safety (National Uniform Legislation) Regulations 2011.
 The Regulations require NT WorkSafe to be notified of asbestos removal work 5 days prior to work commencing.

-While the Regulations cover all work (not involving transportation) relating to asbestos as well as the management of asbestos in a workplace, it does not cover asbestos in a residence (by specific exemption in the case of residences) unless the residence is a worksite (e.g. during a renovation or demolition) or in any other non-work related circumstance (e.g. legacy waste asbestos).
+While the Regulations cover all work relating to asbestos as well as the management of asbestos in a workplace, they do not cover asbestos in a residence unless the residence is a worksite (e.g. during a renovation or demolition) or asbestos in any other non-work related circumstance (e.g. legacy waste asbestos).

 Contact: 1800 019 115 or email firstname.lastname@example.org